brigadecore/brigade/docs/content/intro/_index.md

 # Getting Started

-New to Brigade or looking to quickly get up to speed with v2?
+New to Brigade or looking to quickly get up to speed?
 Well, you came to the right place: read this material to quickly get up and running.

 ## How the documentation is organized